aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-cli.md

         the VPC ID and cloud name.
 You need these details to complete the migration.
         :::

-1. Create the Aiven for Redis service and start the migration.
+1. Create the Aiven for Caching service and start the migration.
 If you do not have a service already, create one with:

     ```bash